 Even then, buyers and sellers in New York usually agree on a “closing credit.”
 This is a seller concession in closing costs or price rather than requiring the seller to repair the apartment.

 Final Home Walkthrough Is Not a Home Inspection

-During the final walkthrough, the buyer only makes sure he gets what the buyer and seller negotiated and agreed in the contract.
-The final walk-through is different from the home inspection performed before executing the purchase.
+During the final walkthrough, the buyer only ensures he gets what the buyer and seller negotiated and agreed on in the contract.
+The final walkthrough differs from the home inspection performed before the purchase.

 We recommend every buyer carry out a home inspection after the accepted offer but before executing the purchase contract.
 This will get the buyer maximum leverage in the contract negotiation.
 As we detailed in another post about home inspections, buyers can use this opportunity to find issues with the apartment and ask the seller to fix them.